By Solomon Oladipupo

 The Dangerous Canal

 Familiar users of the route interviewed by The Press Club confirmed the canal to be infamous for dastardly activities.
-They added that policemen often raided the hideout which hoodlums and area boys use for hideous their activities.
+They added that policemen often raided the hideout which hoodlums and area boys use for their hideous activities.

 They also explained that the place becomes dangerous once it was dark.